 Raritan Valley Community College is a comprehensive community college that offers more than 90 associate degree and certificate programs.
-It was first established as "Somerset County College" on April 5, 1966 when a nine-member Board of Trustees was appointed.
-Classes began for the first 229 students in September 1968 at the College's temporary home Green Brook High School.
+It was first established as "Somerset County College" in April 1966.
+Classes began for the first 229 students in September 1968 at the College's temporary home at Green Brook High School.
 When a 240-acre site in Branchburg was purchased in July 1968, the College found its permanent home.
 In July 1987, Somerset County College was renamed Raritan Valley Community College, joining with Hunterdon County to form the state's first bi-county college.

-RVCC's current student population is approximately 7,700, which includes about 3,200 full-time students.
+RVCC's current student population is approximately 7,000, which includes about 2,700 full-time students.
 Financial support from Hunterdon and Somerset counties and from the State, enables the College to offer the highest quality education at a relatively low cost.